• Skip to primary navigation

 Why Does This Recipe Work?

 Orzo Pesto Salad is an easy and delicious meal to make any night of the week.
-It comes together quickly and is full of healthy ingredients.
+It comes together quickly and is full of fresh ingredients.

 It's versatile.
 This salad is loaded with enough flavor to make it the main dish.
 With a smaller serving, you can also use it as a side dish that will go well with a grilled or baked protein such as chicken or salmon.